Chicken and Okra Gumbo

 This recipe is safe for those who are lactose intolerant.Recipe Notes

 Gumbo is pretty easy to make, and there are lots of variations.
-This one doesn’t use sausage (here’s my Chicken and Andouille Gumbo recipe), but the smoky flavor comes from the smoked paprika and is enhanced by the umami of the Worcestershire sauce.
+This one doesn’t use sausage (here’s our Chicken and Andouille Gumbo recipe), but the smoky flavor comes from the smoked paprika and is enhanced by the umami of the Worcestershire sauce.

-The flour helps thicken the gumbo but so does the filé, which is actually dried and ground sassafras root.
+The flour helps thicken the gumbo, but so does the filé, which is actually dried and ground sassafras root.
 The filé not only offers the distinctive pungent flavor, but also helps give the soup a silky texture.